-ABACUS is going to take place at the Sundance Film Festival in January, as part of New Frontier, and we’ve just launched a Kickstarter campaign for it.
-We’re going to do some public performances on the streets, some choreographed paparazzi, and some impromptu press conferences and protests, which are also choreographed as part of the piece.
-One of the things ABACUS is about is increasing visual literacy so that people are better able to discern good content from bad, and truths from fiction or propaganda more easily.
+We performed ABACUS at the Sundance Film Festival in 2012, as part of New Frontier, and we launched a successful Kickstarter campaign for it as well.
+We did some public performances on the streets, some choreographed paparazzi, and some impromptu press conferences and choreographed protests, which were also part of the piece.

 A lot of your work explores our screen-based culture.
 How did you become obsessed with this theme?